gocd/www.go.cd/source/posts/2016-01-17-not-done-unless-its-done.html.markdown

 ---
 layout: post
-title:  It’s not Continuous Delivery if you can’t deploy right now.
+title: "It's not Continuous Delivery if you can't deploy right now."
 status: public
 type: post
 author: Ken Mugrage
-excerpt: <p>I hear people say all the time that they're practicing continuous delivery.
-This declaration is often followed by something like,  “I can let the security team know anytime”, or “I just have to run the performance tests".
-If you can't push your software to production right now, you're not done with your continuous delivery journey.</p>
+excerpt: "I hear people say all the time that they're practicing continuous delivery.
+This declaration is often followed by something like, &ldquo;I can let the security team know anytime”rdquo;, or &ldquo;I just have to run the performance tests&rdquo;.
+If you can't push your software to production right now, you're not done with your continuous delivery journey."
 ---